Naud14/Data_Science_IoT_Project/Step3_ Deploy_project.md

 So this is a good sign, we now know the port is open!
-To see what is happening at a specific port, you can type in (for exmaple) google ```http://ip:portnumber``` where ip is the ip-address of the Raspberry and pornumber is 8000 in this case.
+To see what is happening at a specific port, you can type in (for example) google ```http://ip:portnumber``` where ip is the ip-address of the Raspberry and portnumber is 8000 in this case.
 It is important you do not type https, but http.
 The difference is explained later!

 When you run that command you will see this:
 <img width="1021" alt="image" src="https://user-images.githubusercontent.com/124690871/233679005-be4f4f39-94c2-478e-ac8e-95b6413ab17e.png">